Canadian Regulations for Travel Agencies in a Nutshell

 2. Apply for your license to sell travel through the Consumer Protection BC (Tele: 1-888-777-4393, $1,293 fee for travel agencies/wholesalers and $839 for branch offices).

-4 steps to get licensed as a Hosted advisor in British Columbia, Canada
+Four steps to get licensed as a Hosted advisor in British Columbia, Canada

-Hosted advisors are considered a branch office in the eyes of BC.
-The good news for all y'all hosted advisors is that this route is lighter on the paperwork.
+The other good news for all y'all hosted advisors is that this route is lighter on the paperwork.

-Here's the steps to get licensed:
+Here are the steps to get licensed:

-1. Provide your municipal business license
+1. Provide your municipal business license.

 3. Fill out a branch location license form.